Chelyabinsk

 The area of Chelyabinsk contained the ancient settlement of Arkaim, which belonged to the Sintashta culture.
 In 1736, a fortress by the name of Chelyaba was founded on the site of a Bashkir village.
 Chelyabinsk was granted town status by 1787.
 Chelyabinsk began to grow rapidly by the early 20th century as a result of the construction of railway links from the Russian core to Siberia, including the Trans-Siberian Railway.
 Its population reached 70,000 by 1917.
 Under the Soviet Union, Chelyabinsk became a major industrial centre during the 1930s.
 The Chelyabinsk Tractor Plant was built in 1933.
 During World War II, the city was a major contributor to the manufacture of tanks and ammunition.

-Chelyabinsk remains an important industrial centre, especially heavy industries such as metallurgy and military production.
-It is home to several educational institutions, mainly South Ural State University and Chelyabinsk State University.